-- Minor behaviour incidents are handled by staff members and HoDs (Level 2-3). - Major behaviour incidents are referred directly to the Year Level Deputy Principal or Head of Department Student Development

-Minor misbehaviours are those that:

-- Are minor breaches of the school rules. - Do not violate the rights of others in any serious way. - Are opportunities to learn about self regulation and social skilling.
+- Minor behaviour incidents are handled by staff members and HoDs (Level 2-3). - Major behaviour incidents are referred directly to the Year Level Deputy Principal - Minor misbehaviours are those that: - Are minor breaches of the school rules. - Do not violate the rights of others in any serious way. - Are opportunities to learn about self regulation and social skilling.